superseriousbusiness/gotosocial/CONTRIBUTING.md

 To connect to the testrig, navigate to `https://localhost:4002` and enter your instance name as `localhost:8080`.

 At the login screen, enter the email address `zork@example.org` and password `password`.
+You will get a confirmation prompt.
+Accept, and you are logged in as Zork.

 Note the following constraints:

 - Since the testrig uses an in-memory database, the database will be destroyed when the testrig is stopped.
 - If you stop the testrig and start it again, any tokens or applications you created during your tests will also be removed.
 As such, you need to log out and in again every time you stop/start the rig.
-- The testrig does not make any actual external http calls, so federation will (obviously) not work from a testrig.
+- The testrig does not make any actual external http calls, so federation will not work from a testrig.

-## Running tests
+### Running automated tests

 There are a few different ways of running tests.
 Each requires the use of the `-p 1` flag, to indicate that they should not be run in parallel.

-### SQLite
+#### SQLite

 If you want to run tests as quickly as possible, using an SQLite in-memory database, use: